tomhea/os_zero/bare_asm.md

 - Boot code: At `80000000`.
 - Fast syscalls: `80001000:80001800`, so that's `gp:gp+800`. `putc` is at `gp+0`.
 I'll use the shortcut sysX for `gp+X`, so `putc` is `sys0`.
 - Global data: `80000800:80001000`, so `gp-800:gp`.
 I'll use the shortcut `g_X` for `gp-1000+X`.
-- First code: At `80002000`.
+- First code: At `80002000` (Used for sys-funcs tests).
+When finished jumps to "Assembler code".
-- syscalls implementations: `80004000:80010000`.
+- Syscalls implementations: `80004000:80010000`.
 Some functions in the `Fast syscalls` sections are "jumpers" into this section.
+- Assembler code: At `80010000` and onwards.
 - Stack: `FFFFFFF8` and downwords.

 Notes: